Biosystems-Analytics-Lab/shellcast/docs/DEVELOPER.md

 ### Download Cloud SQL proxy
 You can download and setup the Cloud SQL proxy by following [these instructions](https://cloud.google.com/sql/docs/mysql/quickstart-proxy-test#install-proxy).
 Take note of where you download the proxy script.
 You will need to run it often, so keep it in a place that's easy to reference.

-### Clone this repository
+### Clone the GitHub repository
-Clone this repository to your machine by running `git clone https://github.ncsu.edu/ssaia/shellcast.git`.
+Clone the GitHub repository to your machine by running `git clone https://github.ncsu.edu/ssaia/shellcast.git`.
 It's recommended that you clone the repository to a relatively shallow path in your file system.
 If the path to the repo is too long, then it can cause issues with Unix sockets (see [Use the Cloud SQL proxy (TCP and Unix socket)](#use-the-cloud-sql-proxy-tcp-and-unix-socket)).

 ### Setup Python virtual environment
 1. Make sure that you have Python 3.7 or higher installed on your machine.
-2. From the root directory of the repository, create a virtual environment by running `python3 -m venv venv`.
+2. From the root directory of your local repository, create a virtual environment by running `python3 -m venv venv`.
 3. Activate the virtual environment by running `source venv/bin/activate` if on a Linux or Mac machine.
 If on a Windows machine, run `venv\Scripts\activate.bat`.
 Now "python" will refer to the virtual environment's copy of Python 3.
 You can deactivate the virtual environment by running `deactivate` (Linux/Mac/Windows).
 4. Install the app and testing dependencies by running `pip install -r requirements.txt` and then `pip install -r requirements-test.txt`.
 If you get errors that mention `error: invalid command 'bdist_wheel'`, then try running `pip install wheel` first.

 ### Make a Unix socket directory
 To use the Cloud SQL proxy for local development and testing of the web app, a directory is needed for a Unix socket.
-From the root directory of the repository, make a new directory named "cloudsql" by running `mkdir cloudsql`.
+From the root directory of your local repository, make a new directory named "cloudsql" by running `mkdir cloudsql`.

 ### Make a configuration file based on the template file
 The web app uses a configuration file named "config.py" to store various configuration options.
 Some of these are quite sensitive (e.g. database credentials), so they shouldn't be saved in version control.
-Because of this, a "config.py" file isn't in the Git repository but rather a "config-template.py" file which provides all of the necessary structure for the "config.py" file with all of the non-sensitive values already populated.
+Because of this, a "config.py" file isn't in the repository but rather a "config-template.py" file which provides all of the necessary structure for the "config.py" file with all of the non-sensitive values already populated.
-1. On your machine in the root of the repository, simply make a copy of config-template.py and name it "config.py".
+1. On your machine in the root of your local repository, simply make a copy of config-template.py and name it "config.py".
 This file will automatically be ignored by Git because it is in the .gitignore.
 2. You will now need to populate several values into config.py like the AWS Access Key ID, AWS Secret Access Key, Google Maps JavaScript API key, the database username, and the database password.
 Any values that you need to add are indicated by "ADD_VALUE_HERE".
 You can get these values through another communication channel.

 ### Setup Google service account credentials for Firebase Admin SDK